waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Tile Impassability:** I have assumed several tile types are impassable based on their names (e.g., BUOY, TV, RADIO) without direct testing.
 I must verify these assumptions by attempting to walk into them when the opportunity arises.
 *   **Tool Refactoring:** My pathfinding tools contain redundant code, which led to desynchronized logic.
 I need to refactor them to use a single, centralized pathfinding function to ensure they are always consistent.

-# X. Failed Hypotheses (Turn 12353)
-*   **Water Traversal:** Attempting to move from (4, 27) to the WATER tile at (4, 28) failed.
-This confirms that WATER tiles are impassable without a specific ability like Surf.

 # XI.
 Current Status & Action Items (Turn 12441)

 ## A. Pathfinder Tool Status